BraidenQ/WHSTechNotes/journal.md

 # may 12, 2025

 if you blow up your chromebook like an idiot you'll have to pay to replace it and you can be charged with the damages.

+# september 15, 2025

+My idea is to stop the real world problem of people not learning because of them using ai for school.
+I think you could fix this by coding ai so if someone tries to make it do their work for them, the ai tells them to pick up a book before deleting system 32 from their computer.
+This should fix the concern of people using ai for their work.